Azure/iotedge-lorawan-starterkit/docs/adr/006_cups.md

 ### Where to store certificates

 There are multiple options of where to store the `cups.{trust,cert,key}` and `tc.{trust,cert,key}` bundle files.

+As stated above, for the same simplicity reason, credential bundles are going to be stored in an Azure Storage Account.

 #### a.
 Azure Storage Account